Adjusting Entry for Closing Stock or Ending Inventory

 The value of merchandise remaining unsold at the end of the trading period represents an asset of the business.

-Suppose unsold stock at the end of the year is valued at $20,000.
+Suppose that a firm’s unsold stock at the end of the year is valued at $20,000.

-- Secondly, this unsold stock will be sold in next year, in other words, its benefit will be available in next year, therefore, it will be treated as an asset of the current year and will be recorded on the assets side of the Balance Sheet.
+Secondly, the unsold stock will be sold in the next year.
+That’s to say, its benefit will be available in the next year, which means that it should be treated as an asset of the current year.
+As a result, it is recorded on the assets side of the balance sheet.

-The amount of closing merchandise inventory will be deducted from the cost of goods available for sale in the income statement and the same amount will be recorded as a current asset in the balance sheet.
-This adjustment will affect the income statement and balance sheet as follows:
+The amount of closing merchandise inventory is deducted from the cost of goods available for sale in the income statement.
+Also, the same amount is recorded as a current asset in the balance sheet.
+This adjustment affects the income statement and balance sheet as follows: